SkySend/SkySend_App/README.md

 # SkySend_App
-MVP of the SkySned App
+MVP of the SkySend App